aldrichclarence/aldrichclarence.github.io/_pages/about.md

   - /about.html
 ---

-It's me, hi!
-I'm Aldrich Clarence, a PhD student at the Data Visualisation and Immersive Analytics (DVIA) Lab.
+Hi!
+I'm Aldrich Clarence, a PhD graduate from the Embodied Visualisation (EV) Lab.
 This research lab is part of Monash University’s Faculty of Information Technology in Melbourne, Australia.
 My supervisors are [A/Prof. Michael Wybrow](https://users.monash.edu/~mwybrow/), [Dr. Jarrod Knibbe](https://www.jarrodknibbe.info), and [Dr. Maxime Cordeil](https://sites.google.com/view/cordeil/home).

-Broadly speaking, I'm currently interested in research around interactions in Virtual Reality (VR) and Augmented Reality (AR).
-My current work explores the adoption of haptics in VR experience with haptic retargeting.
-A brief intro to haptic retargeting, it is a solution that uses perceptual illusions to support the use of a single 'everyday object' as a haptic proxy for multiple virtual objects.
+Broadly speaking, I am currently interested in research related to interactions in Virtual Reality (VR) and Augmented Reality (AR).
+My current work explores the adoption of haptics in the VR experience through haptic retargeting.
+To briefly introduce haptic retargeting, it is a solution that uses perceptual illusions to enable the use of a single 'everyday object' as a haptic proxy for multiple virtual objects.

 So far, I have done explorations on how perceptual illusions can be used around the user's interaction space to adopt haptics, the use of reach-based prediction models to allow on-the-fly reaches with haptic retargeting, and demonstrating novel ways to apply haptic retargeting beyond the known limits of perceptual illusion.

 Conference Papers
 ======